Load balancers

 If you expect higher loads on the load balancer, you can increase the minimum number of resource units per zone in advance to avoid waiting for it to increase following the load.

 The default minimum is 2.
-You cannot set a minimum value below 2.
+You cannot set a limit lower than two resource units per zone.

 - Maximum total number of resource units